Decays of Higgs Bosons in the Standard Model and Beyond: Abstract

 \section{Abstract}

-We make a substantially updated review and a systematic and comprehensive analysis of the decays of Higgs bosons in the Standard Model (SM) and its three well-defined prototype extensions such as the complex singlet extension of the SM (cxSM), the four types of two Higgs-doublet models (2HDMs) without tree-level Higgs-mediated flavour-changing neutral current (FCNC) and the minimal supersymmetric extension of the SM (MSSM).
-We summarize the state-of-art of theoretical predictions for the decay widths of the SM Higgs boson and those appearing in its extensions taking account of all possible decay modes.
+We make an updated review and a systematic and comprehensive analysis of the decays of Higgs bosons in the Standard Model (SM) and its three well-defined prototype extensions such as the complex singlet extension of the SM (cxSM), the four types of two Higgs-doublet models (2HDMs) without tree-level Higgs-mediated flavor-changing neutral current (FCNC) and the minimal supersymmetric extension of the SM (MSSM).
+We summarize the theoretical predictions for the decay widths of the SM Higgs boson and those of Higgs bosons appearing in its extensions taking account of all possible decay modes.
 We incorporate them to study and analyze decay patterns of CP-even, CP-odd, and CP-mixed neutral Higgs bosons and charged ones.
 We put special focus on the properties of a neutral Higgs boson with mass about 125 GeV discovered at the LHC and present constraints obtained from precision analysis of it.
-We also work out the properties of the extended Higgs sectors which can be probed by present and future high-energy and high-precision experiments.
-This review is intended to be as self-contained as possible aiming at providing practical information for studying decays of Higgs bosons in the SM and beyond.
+This review is intended to be self-contained and consolidated by coherently integrating relevant physics information for studying decays of Higgs bosons in the SM and beyond.

 \eject